 NOW.
 What’s this?
 Ceramics?
 Painting?
 Photography?

-At a relatively late point in my life I found out that I am face-blind (‘prosopagnosia’) and often can’t recognize people I meet, even though I met them before as well as that I am having difficulties to recognize myself in a mirror.
-I found out it is easier for me to recognize people inclusive myself on photographs.
-The comparison between 2D and 3D has become over time more and more relevant to my work, as well as the meaning of ‘memory’.
+I am near-sighted as well as face-blind (‘Prosopagnosia’).
+I often can’t recognize people even though I met them before; I am having difficulties to recognize myself in a mirror and it is easier for me to recognize people inclusive myself on photographs.
+The comparison between 2D and 3D has become over time more increasingly relevant to my work, together with ‘visual perception’ and ‘visual memory’.